vestrel00/contacts-android/howto/howto-learn-more-contact-lookup-key.md

 The `Contacts._ID` is the unique identifier for the row in the Contacts table.
 The `Contacts.LOOKUP_KEY` is the unique identifier for an aggregate Contact (a person).
-The `_ID` may change due to aggregation and sync but the `LOOKUP_KEY` remains the same, even across devices.
+The `_ID` may change due to aggregation and sync.
+The same goes for the `LOOKUP_KEY` but unlike the `ID` it may still be used to find the aggregate contact.

+Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account ad are synced).

 > Note that I did the following investigation with a much larger data set.
 I simplified it here for brevity.